 Promoting responsible research practices

-As the Aga Khan University carries out research to provide solutions to pressing problems of the developing world, it recognizes the necessity of complying with national, regional and international standards of ethics.
+As the Aga Khan University carries out research to provide solutions to pressing problems of the developing world, it recognises the necessity of complying with national, regional and international standards of ethics.

-The University’s ethical standards govern all aspects of research, protect the rights and welfare of research subjects, be they human or animals, and provide benchmarks for solutions to the myriad complexities faced in research in the lab as well as community.
+The University’s ethical standards govern all aspects of research, protect the rights and welfare of research participants or subjects, be they human or animals, and provide benchmarks for solutions to the myriad complexities faced in research in the lab as well as the community.